spacelift-io/user-documentation/docs/integrations/external-integrations/servicenow.md

 ## About the integration

-The ServiceNow integration with Spacelift enables seamless automation and management of infrastructure as code by leveraging ServiceNow's service catalog capabilities.
+The ServiceNow integration with Spacelift creates a bridge between your infrastructure as code workflows and ServiceNow's enterprise platform.
-By integrating Spacelift [Blueprints](../../concepts/blueprint/README.md) with ServiceNow, users can create service catalog items that facilitate the provisioning of Spacelift [stacks](../../concepts/stack/README.md) directly from ServiceNow.
+This integration enables teams to automate infrastructure provisioning and management tasks directly through ServiceNow, maintaining compliance and governance while leveraging Spacelift's powerful infrastructure management capabilities.

 ## Setup Guide